NeuraiProject/Neurai/doc/depinreceivemsg.md

-# DePIN client integration guide
+# DePIN client integration guide (protocol 2)

-This document describes the RPC surface that an external, non-custodial DePIN client or library needs in order to read and decrypt messages.
-It is written for clients that hold the user's private key themselves; the node returns encrypted messages and does not decrypt their content for the client.
+This document describes the RPC surface that an external, non-custodial DePIN client or library needs in order to authenticate, read and decrypt messages, and to publish them.
+It is written for clients that hold the user's private key themselves; the node never sees it.
+Everything here is served by the node's standard JSON-RPC interface, normally through an RPC proxy such as `neurai-rpc-proxy` that whitelists the DePIN methods.
+There is no separate DePIN port.

+This is protocol 2, a breaking change: there is no unauthenticated read, no unsigned reply, no unencrypted reply bound to an address, and no bare-hex submit. `depingetmsginfo.protocol` is `2` on nodes that implement it.

 DePIN messaging is experimental and off-chain.
 Token names, token holdings, section names, and the hierarchy are public blockchain data.
-Message content is protected by encryption, not the existence or membership of a channel.
+Message content is protected by encryption, not by the existence or membership of a channel.

 ## Concepts